BlogEmergency Care Planning

 Do not leave them alone

 Until you have a safety plan in place, ensure someone is with your parent at all times.
-This may mean temporarily staying with them or arranging emergency home care.
+This may mean temporarily staying with them, hiring emergency home care, or learning how to move a parent to assisted living quickly.

 2